Nebraska Educational Telecommunications Commission

 The Nebraska Educational Telecommunications Commission is comprised of 11 members.
 Nine are appointed by the governor and are subject to legislative approval.
 The Nebraska commissioner of education, or his or her designee, and the president of the University of Nebraska, or his or her designee, are standing members.
 Appointed members include: a Nebraska state college representative, a Nebraska community college representative, a Nebraska private educational institution representative, and two members of the public from each of the state's three congressional districts, none of whom may be associated with any of the institutions listed above.
 No more than four members of the commission may be actively engaged in the teaching profession or administration of an educational institution.

-VICE-CHAIR: Clay Smith, Lincoln
+CHAIR: Clay Smith, Lincoln

-SECRETARY: Rod Bates, Lincoln
+SECRETARY: Mark Leonard, Lincoln

 Dennis Baack, Lincoln